 3. Students will gain writing experience and retain what they have learned from their research by writing a five page term paper.
 They will improve their writing skills by making recommended corrections/revisions after I have corrected them.

-4. Students will demonstrate their familiarity with current theories regarding the mechanisms of evolution, the origin of life and biological diversity, human origins and evolutionary stages, the biological significance of our behavior, how science is conducted, and how politics and personalities affect the process by reading and discussing three books: Lucy’s legacy: Sex and intelligence in human evolution, The fossil trail: How we know what we think we know about human evolution, and Mean Genes : From Sex To Money To Food: Taming Our Primal Instincts.
+4. Students will demonstrate their familiarity with current theories regarding the mechanisms of evolution, the origin of life and biological diversity, human origins and evolutionary stages, the biological significance of our behavior, and how science is conducted by reading and discussing two books: Lucy’s legacy: Sex and intelligence in human evolution and Neanderthal Man: In Search Of Lost Genomes.

 Participation credit cannot be made up.
 NO EXCEPTIONS.
 There are 6 days when discussions are scheduled.
 You will earn 1% for each discussion that you prepare for and participate in, as long as the “TOPICS” that you submit that day are acceptable (in terms of demonstrating your preparedness and the fact that you read the assigned reading).
 “TOPICS” will consist of questions, comments, things you would like to discuss further… They must NOT be an overview of the readings as that is not useful for generating instant discussion.
 They are due on the day for which they are scheduled and cannot be submitted late.

 Written exams consist of fill-in, multiple choice, and short descriptive answers.
 They are non-cumulative.

 Practical exams involve students answering a variety of short answer questions about bones and fossil casts at stations set up around the laboratory.
 YOU MUST BE ON TIME FOR PRACTICAL EXAMS AS THEY BEGIN AT SET TIMES AND CANNOT BE MADE UP.